solaris007/rev-battery-pack/README.md

 Max power draw: 1500 W

 Max continuous demand on battery:

 | Throttle Pos. | State of Charge | Value                       |
 |---------------|-----------------|-----------------------------|
 | Full Throttle | Full Charge     | ~ 30 A (2 \* 750W) / 50.4 V |
 | Full Throttle | Nominal Charge  | ~ 35 A (2 \* 750W) / 43.2 V |
 | Full Throttle | Empty Charge    | ~ 50 A (2 \* 750W) / 30 V   |

-- The battery will be asked to deliver max 50 A reaching fully discharged (C-rate = 2.5, 10 A per cell)
-- The battery will be asked to deliver max 30 A when fully charged (C-rate = 1.5, 6A per cell)
+These values are indicative and not representative of real-word conditions.
+(for ex. if you are going up a hill, even if the battery is fully charged, the motor will consume more than 30A)

-### ECS (Stormcore) Limits:
+### VECS (Stormcore 60D+) Limits:
 - Battery input V: max 50.4 V
-- Max Motor Power Draw: 80W for 10 minutes (is that per motor or for both motors combined?
+- Max Motor power draw: 80A per motor (peak: 100A)
-- Motor peak at 1000W ???

 ## Battery Pack Design
 Enclosure limitations: